Third Person Singular Number: Production

 The movie was inspired by the book, Tin Parber Jibon O Kichhu Bastab Case Study, by Syed Manzoorul Islam.
 The script was written jointly by Anisul Haque and Mostofa Sarwar Farooki.
 Nusrat Imrose Tisha made her debut in the movie.
 Arpana Gosh made her debut in the movie.
 Third Person Singular Number was produced by Impress Telefilms.
+The shooting of the movie was done in Dhaka, Comilla, Cox's Bazar and other places.

 Release

 The film initially had trouble getting approval from Bangladesh Film Censor Board.
 It premiered in Star Cineplex, Dhaka on 10 December 2009.
 The film premiered at the Pusan International Film Festival 2009.
 It then went on to compete in Abu Dhabi Film Festival.
 Third Person Singular Number had its European premier at the Rotterdam IFF 2010.
 It traveled to festivals and received the best director award in Dhaka International Film Festival 2010.
 It was Bangladesh's official entry to the 83rd Oscar's foreign film category but didn't make the final shortlist.